 TypeScript Type Guards

-A type guard is a runtime check that narrows the static type of a variable within a conditional block.
-It’s a way to tell TypeScript, “if this condition is true, you can safely treat this variable as a more specific type.”
+A type guard is a programming technique that uses a runtime check to narrow the static type of a variable within a conditional block.
+It's a way to tell TypeScript, "If this condition is true, you can safely treat this variable as a more specific type."

 function add(foo: number, bar: number) {